Dubai CSC

-In 2017 merged with Al Shabab to join Al-Ahli to rebrand the club into Shabab Al-Ahli Dubai FC.
+In 2017, the club merged with Al Shabab Al Arabi Club and Al Ahli Club to create Shabab Al Ahli Club.

 History

-The club was relegated in 2007 to the UAE Second Division and played three years in the league, before returning in 2010 to the UAE League.
+The club was relegated in 2007 to the UAE Second Division and played three years in the league, before returning in 2010 to the UAE Pro League.
 Dubai CSC were to play Nottingham Forest in a pre-season friendly on 11 July 2013, the first time that they will have hosted a European club.
 The stadium has been recently refurbished and has full air conditioning.